Amstrad PCW: PcW16

 This model, whose display labelled it "PcW16", was introduced in 1995 at a price of £299.
 Despite its name it was totally incompatible with all previous PCW systems.
 Instead of having two operating environments, Locoscript for word processing and CP/M for other uses, it had its own GUI operating system, known as "Rosanne".
 This could only run one application at a time, and starting another application made the previous one save all the files it had changed and then close.
 The bundled word processor was produced by Creative Technology, and could read Locoscript files but saved them in its own format.
 The package also included a spreadsheet, address book, diary, calculator and file manager.
 Amstrad never provided other applications, and very little third-party software was written for the machine.

 The display unit, which also contained the processor, motherboard and RAM, was the standard 640×480 pixels in size and worked in VGA mode.
 The PcW16 included a standard 1.4 MB floppy drive.
 While competitors included hard disk drives with capacities of a few hundred MB to a few GB, the PcW16 used a 1 MB flash memory to store the programs and user files.
 Like previous PCW models, the PcW16 used the 8-bit Zilog Z80 CPU, which first appeared in 1976, while other personal computers used 16-bit CPUs or the more recent 32-bit CPUs.
 The price included a mouse for use with the GUI, but did not include a printer.

-In the magazine PCW Plus Dave Langford expressed a series of concerns about the PcW16: the operating system could not run the many CP/M programs available for previous PCW models; the flash RAM was too small for a large collection of programs, but programs could not be run from the floppy disk, which was designed for backing up files; and a second-hand IBM PC with Locoscript Pro looked like a more sensible upgrade path for users of earlier PCWs.
+In a May 1996 PCW Plus magazine article Dave Langford expressed a series of concerns about the PcW16: the operating system could not run the many CP/M programs available for previous PCW models; the flash RAM was too small for a large collection of programs, but programs could not be run from the floppy disk, which was designed for backing up files; and a second-hand IBM PC with Locoscript Pro looked like a more sensible upgrade path for users of earlier PCWs.
 Few PcW16s were sold.